- $26 Billion Recovered Overall Verdicts & Settlements

 Commercial and industrial companies in Arkansas have also exposed workers to asbestos-containing products.
 Asbestos lawyers can also help mesothelioma patients file claims for toxic or dangerous products, not just workplace exposure.

 State rules must be followed precisely when filing a legal claim.
-An experienced mesothelioma lawyer can manage the process for you and your family, ensuring Arkansas’s complicated rules are followed.
-They stay up-to-date on the state’s ever-changing litigation landscape to best serve their clients.
+An experienced mesothelioma lawyer can manage the process for you and your family, ensuring compliance with Arkansas’s complex rules.
+They stay up to date on the state’s ever-changing litigation landscape to best serve their clients.

 You can expect your lawyer to manage your case from filing to completion.
-The goal is for you to focus on time with friends and family while your legal team works hard to get you the compensation you deserve.
+The goal is for you to focus on spending time with friends and family while your legal team works hard to secure the compensation you deserve.

 Recommended ReadingYour web browser is no longer supported by Microsoft.
 Update your browser for more security, speed and compatibility.